liyoumin/personalweb/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I'm Youmin Li (李友民), a PhD student/Research assisstant in the EIAP team at FRE - CALS - IFAS - University Florida.
-I interested in interdisplinary of machine learning, GIS and Remote Sensing application in AgEcon research.
+        I'm Youmin Li (李友民), a PhD student/Research assistant in UF/IFAS/EIAP.
+I interested in interdisciplinary of machine learning, GIS and Remote Sensing application in AgEcon research.
         I apply a range of qualitative and quantitative methods to comprehensively investigate the role of agricultural science and technology in the Rangeland AgEconomy.
 I grow up in Inner Mongolia - China, and enjoy the prairie life.
 That's why I passionate in rangeland AgEcon.

         Please reach out to collaborate 😃